Dugout

 The group of islands is located in Daugava on the southern side of the Riga HPP reservoir near Daugmale.
 The Death Island is one of the scariest and most legendary battlefields of World War I. When the Russian Army withdrew from Kurzeme and Zemgale in 1915 some units remained on the left bank of Daugava, where they took positions to fight the German Army.
 The banks of the river were connected by a bridge.
 One of the largest chemical weapons usage cases in the territory of Latvia took place here.
 Latvian soldiers called the place ‘Death Island’, but soldiers of other nationalities called it ‘Hell’.
 The position of Death Island was of strategic and symbolic importance.
 For Latvian soldiers it was part of Kurzeme occupied by Germany.
 Fights took place on the banks of Daugava near Ikšķile, and in some way they were associated with the fights of the ancestors during the Crusades.
 Nowadays this location is accessible by boat.
 Territory of the Riga HPP reservoir that was not flooded can be seen.
 The monument designed by E. Laube still remains.
 Defensive position elements have been reconstructed in some places.
 There is an information stand on the bank of Daugava near the Ikšķile Kābeļu hill.
 Death Island became a group of islands after the construction of the Riga HPP reservoir was finished.

-Monument to members of the resistance movement in Stompakis
+Monument to the participants of the resistance movement in Stompaki

-It is located 15 km from Balvi in the direction of Viļakas, on the right side of the road.
+Located 15 km from Balvi in the direction of Viļaka, on the right side of the road.

-Six objects related to the places of national and Soviet partisan battles are under consideration.
+Six objects related to the sites of national and Soviet partisan battles can be viewed.

 Monument to Artūrs Balodis (GPS 56.872926, 27.478121)